 - What shed type you like?

 - What can you afford?

 What about your local laws?

-The first thing is to meet your city officials to see if there are particular requirements for property line setbacks, size and height restrictions, siding and roofing material, fire codes, forest and trees protection.
+The first thing is to meet your city officials to see if there are particular requirements for property line setbacks, size and height restrictions, siding and roofing material, fire codes, forest, and trees protection.
 You may have to ask for a building permit depending of the type and size of the shed.
-You also may need the services of a surveyor to be sure the building is built at the right place.
+You also may need the services of a surveyor to be sure the building is built in the right place.

 Then you will know what you can do and can’t do.

 Ask to yourself and make a list of all the possible uses or purposes for this “building”.
 (Then try to predict your future needs)